A Centralized portal for users

 Question content is assigned its own tab within the portal, minimizing cog load when searching and supporting scalability

-The separate tabs version won out for its focus on cognitive load reduction and scalability
+After a design feedback session, the separate tabs version won out for its focus on cognitive load reduction and scalability

-04. Feeling Validated
+05. Feeling Validated

 Testing the designs

-Clear improvement (yay!)
+Clear improvement

 6/7 people said they felt the process was more connected and they loved being able to stay in the app

-Request to save unfinished work
+Request to save work

 5/7 brought up an ask to have the ability to save content that they're not finished editing